 Title IX Pregnancy Accommodations Statement: If you are pregnant, or have given birth within six months, Under Title IX you have a right to reasonable accommodations to help continue your education.
 To activate accommodations you must submit a Title IX pregnancy accommodations request, along with specific medical documentation, to the Director of Health and Wellness.
 Once approved, notification will be sent to the student and instructors.
 It is the student's responsibility to work with the instructor to arrange accommodations.
-Contact the Director of Health and Wellness at 806-716-2362 or email Icleavinger@southplainscollege.edu for assistance.
+Contact the Director of Health and Wellness at 806-716-2362 or email lcleavinger@southplainscollege.edu for assistance.

 Lab Safety: The chemistry laboratory is a potentially hazardous environment.
-Therefore, all students must follow all of the safety rules given to you in the Carolina safety presentation.
-The students must also follow any specific safety rules listed in the lab manual and any that the instructor may announce.
+Therefore, all students must follow all of the safety rules passed out to you during the safety presentation.
+The students must also follow any specific safety rules listed in the lab manual and any that the instructor may announce during a lab period.
+A student not following the safety rules may be asked to leave the laboratory.

-Safety Rules: These safety rules will be given to you on BlackBoard.
+Safety Rules: These safety rules will be passed out in lab at your high school.
 The safety rules must be followed.
-You will be required to sign a sheet indicating you have read and agree to follow the safety rules before being allowed to perform an experiment.
+Failure to do so can result in you being asked to leave the laboratory.
+You will be required to sign a sheet indicating you have read and agreed to follow the safety rules before being allowed to perform an experiment.